inet-framework/inet/showcases/visualizer/advanced/doc/index.rst

    <p>V3</p>

    The various visualizations are handled by specific visualizer simple modules.
 Visualizations in 2D are implemented by `Canvas` visualizer simple modules, while visualizations in 3D are handled by `Osg` visualizer simple modules.
-The visualizer simple modules have the word `Canvas` or `Osg` in their type name, e.g. `RoutingTableCanvasVisualizer` or `InterfaceTableOsgVisualizer`.
+The visualizer simple modules have the word `Canvas` or `Osg` in their type name, e.g. :ned:`RoutingTableCanvasVisualizer` or :ned:`InterfaceTableOsgVisualizer`.

-   There are compound modules which contain both the Canvas and the Osg version of a specific visualizer simple module, e.g. `RoutingTableVisualizer` contains a `RoutingTableCanvasVisualizer` and a `RoutingTableOsgVisualizer` simple module.
+   There are compound modules which contain both the Canvas and the Osg version of a specific visualizer simple module, e.g. :ned:`RoutingTableVisualizer` contains a :ned:`RoutingTableCanvasVisualizer` and a :ned:`RoutingTableOsgVisualizer` simple module.
 Thus these specific compound visualizers can provide both 2D and 3D visualizations (i.e. the RoutingTableVisualizer can visualize routing tables in both 2D and 3D).
    The rule of thumb is if the type name doesn't contain either `Canvas` or `Osg`, the module contains both kinds of visualizers.